 • Involve front desk staff early to reduce resistance

-15 Questions to Ask Any Vendor
+What 15 Questions Should You Ask Any Vendor?

 Use this checklist when evaluating AI receptionists, virtual front desks, and answering services: